YamasakiRhys/configure-ad/README.md

 <img src="https://github.com/user-attachments/assets/27d9f0b0-265c-4a1d-aff2-1fc6183e1664" height="80%" width="80%" alt="create OU for domain"/>
 </p>
 <p>
-We can name the new OU _EMPLOYEES and we can create another one called _ADMINS.
-Then we'll create an admin user.
+We can name the new OU _EMPLOYEES and we will create another one called _ADMINS.
+Next, we'll create an admin user.
 Right click on _ADMINS -> New -> User.
 We'll name this admin user Jane Doe, with as username of jane_admin.
 Set whatever password that you wish.

 Although Jane Doe is in a OU called _ADMINS, she technically is not yet a Domain admin since we have not given those privileges to her.
 So to do this, we click on _ADMINS and see that Jane Doe is there.
 Right click on Jane Doe -> Properties -> Member Of then type in Domain Admins in the box.
 Click on Check names, then OK and apply these settings.
 </p>